A Few Words About Me

 I am a UKCP registered psychotherapist, and registered with COSCA in Scotland as a Practitioner Member and Accredited Trainer (Diploma level).

-As a former teacher, I trained in London in the early 90s, at the then School of Psychotherapy and Counselling (SPC), at Regent’s College (now Regent’s University) and came back to Scotland at the beginning of 2001, having also taught psychotherapy there from Foundation course to Masters’ level.
+As a former teacher, I trained in London in the early 90s, at the then School of Psychotherapy and Counselling (SPC), at Regent’s University London and came back to Scotland at the beginning of 2001, having also taught psychotherapy there from Foundation course to Masters’ level.

 As a practitioner, I have continued to work independently (alongside my teaching), finding this an approach that, for me, offers more privacy and confidentiality to the therapeutic relationship.
 I consult with a professional colleague, to monitor my work, keeping the anonymity of my clients protected.